Shadytreez/Cpu-Scheduling-/README.md

 # How to use it

-Run the command javac to compile the code and then java CPUScheduler <filepath> <time quantum> <br/>
+Run the command "javac"  to compile the code and then " java CPUScheduler <filepath> <time quantum> " <br/>

-<filepath> : the .txt file containing the information of all your process ID, arrivial time, and burst time <br/>
+"<filepath>" : the .txt file containing the information of all your process ID, arrivial time, and burst time <br/>
-<time quantum> : the time quantum used for round robin <br/>
+"<time quantum>" : the time quantum used for round robin <br/>

 # Format of the .txt file
 The format for the .txt file should be PX Y Z (the 'P' is also part of the formating) <br/>